Irish: The oldest colloquial speech

 Fun facts about the Irish Language

-The Republic of Ireland was officially formed in 1922, and it recognized Irish and English as its official languages.
+The Republic of Ireland was officially formed in 1922.
+Despite experiencing a period of decline in the 19th century, efforts were made to successfully revive the language.
+The result was that Ireland recognized Irish and English as the official languages.

-Irish, like German and Latin, has a case system with four cases to highlight the different functions of nouns and pronouns in a phrase.
+Irish, like German and Latin, has a case system with four cases to emphasize the different functions of nouns and pronouns in a phrase.

 Irish words incorporated into English

-Words such as hooligan, boycott and slob have all seeped into the English language by way of the Irish language.
+Words such as “hooligan,” “boycott,” and “slob” have all seeped into the English lexicon by way of the influence of Irish.

 Irish originates from the same language tree as Gaelic, and it is sometimes referred to as Gaeilge.
 However, these are two separate languages, both belonging to the Indo-European languages